pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</pre>
 	</div>

-Here is the JSON that would be returned from posting the above example JSON to the sequence API:
+Here is the JSON that would be returned from posting the above JSON to the sequence API:

 .. sourcecode:: js
    	:emphasize-lines: 6